 NY State Approved Indicates the status of NY State approval and if the test is orderable for NY State clients.

-The definitive evaluation of an individual with JAK2-negative erythrocytosis associated with lifelong sustained increased RBC mass, elevated RBC count, hemoglobin, or hematocrit
+The definitive evaluation of an individual with JAK2-negative erythrocytosis associated with lifelong sustained increased red blood cell mass, elevated red blood cell count, hemoglobin, or hematocrit

 Profile Information A profile is a group of laboratory tests that are ordered and performed together under a single Mayo Test ID.
 Profile information lists the test performed, inclusive of the test fee, when a profile is ordered and includes reporting names and individual availability.